vikas-movva/Obsidian/Projects/Rust-OS/Notes/01 A Minimal Rust Kernel.md

 The standard defines an interface between the bootloader and the operating system, so that any Multiboot-compliant bootloader can load any Multiboot-compliant OS
 - Reference implementation: [GNU GRUB](https://www.gnu.org/software/grub/)
-	- Most popular bootloader for linux systems
+	- Most popular bootloader for Linux systems

 In order to make the Multiboot-compliant a Multiboot-header needs to be inserted at the beginning of the kernel file.

-This does makes it easy to boot an os from GRUB but there are some problems with this method too
+This does makes it easy to boot an OS from GRUB but there are some problems with this method too
 - Only 32bit protected mode is supported which means that the CPU configuration to switch to 64bit long mode still needs to be done
-- They are designed to make the bootloader simple instead of the kernal
+- They are designed to make the bootloader simple instead of the kernel
 - Documentation for both GRUB and Multiboot is sparse at best
 - GRUB needs to be installed on the host system to create a bootable disk image from the kernel file which makes development on Windows or Mac difficult